 Perks and Drawbacks

-Actively cooled wireless chargers are a great replacement for your existing overheating charger.
+Actively cooled wireless chargers are an excellent replacement for your existing overheating charger.
 However, here are some things you should know before picking a wireless charger with a cooling fan:

 The main advantage of a fan in a wireless charger is its ability to push heat out of the system.
-The thin copper coils present in wireless chargers heat up as current flows through them, similar to how an electrical appliance gets hot with extended use.
-If the charger is incapable of letting heat out quickly, your device will stop charging to prevent overheating, increasing the charging time.
+The thin copper coils in wireless chargers heat up as current flows through them, similar to how an electrical appliance gets hot with extended use.
+If the charger cannot let heat out quickly, your device will stop charging to prevent overheating, increasing the charging time.
 High temperatures can also degrade your device’s battery, especially if you use wireless charging daily.

 The lower temperatures of actively cooled wireless chargers enable manufacturers to equip them with faster charging.
-For example, the OnePlus 8T can charge at a 30W wireless charging speed, even faster than most wired options out there.
+For example, the OnePlus 8T can charge at a 30W wireless charging speed, even faster than most wired options.
 This makes it easier to adopt wireless technology, as the current 10W charging is too slow for smartphones.

 Fans tend to produce quite a lot of noise.
 Laptop and PC owners here can relate to the annoying sounds of their device fans at high loads.
 Wireless chargers with fans are in a similar league.
-Although device manufacturers have made sure to use high-quality fans, the charger could still produce a small noise level that may disturb you.
+Although device manufacturers have made sure to use high-quality fans, the charger could still produce slight noise that may disturb you.

 The additional research and material costs associated with adding a fan are the main reason actively cooled wireless chargers price significantly higher.
 Compared to regular wireless chargers, some cost as much as double, making them quite expensive.
 However, since most wireless chargers go on sale frequently, it’s just a waiting game till you can bag a sweet discount on one.